beyondstorage/site/docs/general/contributor-guide.md

 ### Submit PR

 1. Send a pull request to the master branch.
+1. Make sure that the pull request title has a semantic prefix like `fix:` or `feat:` or any other [conventional commit types](https://github.com/commitizen/conventional-commit-types/blob/master/index.json).
+1. Add `fix #xxx` or `close #xxx` in PR description to link to the related issues.
 1. The mentor will do a code review before discussing some details (including the design, the implementation, and the performance) with you.
-1. Also make sure that the pull request title has a semantic prefix like `fix:` or `feat:` or any other [conventional commit types](https://github.com/commitizen/conventional-commit-types/blob/master/index.json).
 1. Then congratulate you to be an official contributor of BeyondStorage.

 ## Notice